seasonaltokens/farm/seasonal_token_farm.md

 The mining pool at <code>pool.seasonaltokens.org</code> donates 9% of the tokens mined to the farm.
 In the future, miners could choose to mine solo, or use a different mining pool that doesn't donate to the farm.
 The 9% donation may need to be reduced to prevent miners from diverting their hashpower to a different pool.

 Ultimately, the miners have control over the percentage of newly-mined tokens donated to the farm.
-While there is a general acknowledgement among miners that the provision of liquidity should be subsidized, donations are likely to continue.
+While there is a common agreement among miners that the provision of liquidity should be subsidized, donations are likely to continue.

 A time may come when liquidity is plentiful and subsidies are not needed, in the opinion of the miners.
 So the farm may have a natural economic lifespan, after which it is no longer needed.